 After your lakefront lunch, dedicate some time to the heart of Downtown Clermont.
 You’ll find boutiques and shops specializing in everything from outdoor and fishing gear to home goods, clothing, art, wine and more alongside eateries, sweet shops and two craft breweries.

 Continue on to Clermont’s two craft breweries: Suncreek Brewery and Clermont Brewing Company.
-Suncreek Brewery has a market-style vibe, like a mini Plant Street Market, sharing space with three eateries: Michael’s Ali Coal Fired Pizza, Savoree, and MAC’d Out.
+Suncreek Brewery has a market-style vibe, like a mini Plant Street Market, sharing space with two eateries: Michael’s Ali Coal Fired Pizza and MAC’d Out.
 Order a beer flight to sample a bit of everything (IPA lovers will be at home here).
 Sit inside to watch the bustling brewery below or outdoors to play lawn games on the outdoor patio space.

 Clermont Brewing Company is located just a few blocks away, serving up signature brews along with a full food menu and craft cocktails.
 There are currently 10 beers available at the brewery, which is helmed by brewmaster Eric Brown.
 Besides the tasty pizzas and bar bites, the brewery also serves sushi.